-Remediation strategies for Appendix C Quality Improvement QP3.
+Remediation strategies for Appendix C Quality Improvement

+QP3.
 Number and percent of providers delivering Participant Directed Services that meet requirements.
 A provider who has not completed the requalification process by January 31st is disenrolled by the ODP Provider Enrollment Unit.
 If a provider sends in a requalification packet after being disenrolled, the provider will be considered a new provider and will have to enroll as such.
 ODP tracks this process through the partnership with the VF/EA FMS Contractor.
 Providers (SSPs) who do not complete the requalification process or who by and through the process are found to no longer qualify may not render an HCBS after the date their current qualifications expire.
-If a provider sends in a requalification packet after being disenrolled, the provider will have to complete an initial enrollment packet as if they were a newly enrolled SSP.
+If a provider sends in a requalification packet after being disenrolled, the provider sends in a requalification packet after being disenrolled, the provider sends in a requalification packet after being disenrolled, the provider sends in a requalification packet after being disenrolled, the provider will have to complete an initial enrollment packet as if they were a newly enrolled SSP.
 This process is administered by the FMS agent, which sends reports to ODP documenting each SSP's qualification status.
-ODP can then
+ODP can then verify that only qualified providers are providing HCBS.

 QP4.
 Number and percent of providers that meet training requirements in accordance with state requirements in the approved waiver.
-Through the QA&I Process,, ODP or AEs conduct on-site reviews of 100% of SCO, providers (except public transportation providers) and AWCs on a 3-year cycle using the standardized monitoring tools developed by ODP.
+Through ODP's QA&I Process, ODP or AEs conduct on-site reviews of 100% of SCO, providers (with the exception of public transportation providers) and AWCs on a 3-year cycle using the standardized monitoring tools developed by ODP.
 For SCOs, ODP reviews the training records for Supports Coordinators and Supports Coordinator Supervisors to determine that they attended and completed all required trainings.
 For providers, if the required staff training is not documented in the record, ODP or the AE will notify the provider and the provider must locate missing documentation or ensure that training is provided within 30 days.
 The remediation for this process will occur as outlined in the ODP established corrective action process.